fionanealon/python-exercises/README.md

 The function fib calculates the 7th Fibonacci number using a while loop.

-A while loop in python programming repeatedly executes a target statement as long as a given condition is true.
-In this case, the while loop repeatedly executes a multiple assignment statement as long as n > 0.
+A 'while loop' in python programming repeatedly executes a target statement as long as a given condition is true.
+In this case, the 'while loop' repeatedly executes a multiple assignment statement as long as n > 0.

 In the multiple assignment, all values on the right side of the ‘=‘are calculated first and then assigned to the variables on the left side of the ‘=‘.
 For example, the first time through the loop the values for i and j are as follows:
 ```python